-Tongda2000, R44s, DECP, Uzuvnkyh are a few examples of other ransomware-type programs.
-They are designed to encrypt data and demand payment for the decryption.
-There are some crucial differences in-between them: the cryptographic algorithm used for the encryption and the size of the demanded ransom.
-The latter range from three to four digit sums (in USD).
-Digital currencies (e.g. cryptocurrencies, pre-paid vouchers, etc.) are typically used for these payments, since transactions of them are difficult/impossible to trace.
-To avoid data loss, it is strongly recommended to keep backups in unplugged storage devices and/or remote servers (ideally, in several separate locations).
+The latter ranges from three to four digit sums (in USD).
+Digital currencies (e.g. cryptocurrencies, pre-paid vouchers, etc.) are typically used for these payments, since these transactions are difficult/impossible to trace.
+To avoid data loss, you are strongly advised to keep backups on unplugged storage devices and/or remote servers (ideally, in several separate locations).

 How did ransomware infect my computer?